prem123/master-go-16-aug-2025/labs/week-1/iteration/README.md

 }
 ```

-Note: No need to put ( braces around the for condition ).
+Note: No need to put ( parenthesis around the for condition ).
 In fact, if you do it's a syntax error.
 Try it.

 Now let's try using the for loop as a while in other languages: